Open

 Overview

-The Apartment Construction Loan Program: Student Housing offers low-cost loans starting from $1 million, with up to 100% loan-to-cost financing for residential space (and up to 75% for non-residential space), to support student housing projects.
-It finances the construction of new student residences or the conversion of non-residential buildings into permanent, long-term rental housing for students.
+The Apartment Construction Loan Program: Student Housing offers low-cost financing for student housing projects, with loan amounts starting at $1 million and up to 100% loan-to-cost for residential space.
+It supports the construction of student housing and the conversion of non-residential buildings into student housing.

 At a glance